 As a first-time buyer, having a variety of features that make up your LMS, may sound like a good idea.
 However, it will only add to the list of functions you, the user/administrator, have to understand before you make good use of the LMS.

-Understanding features that are a must have, which will help you address your training needs, and selecting an LMS that has all of them, will make operating the LMS considerably easy.
+Understanding features that are a must have, which help in addressing your training needs.
+Then proceed to select an LMS that has all of them and one that makes operating the LMS considerably easy.

-A dashboard/control panel which has only the features you need, while avoiding features you do not require, will allow your LMS administrator to quickly complete the task at hand, and spend less time making sense of each function in front of them.
+A dashboard/control panel with only the features you need, while avoiding needless features, allows for quick administration.
+The LMS administrator can spend more administrating and less time making sense of each function in front of them.

-From the learners’ point of view, too many functions are nothing but distractions and act as a hindrance in starting and completing the training activity.
+From the learners’ point of view, too many functions are nothing but distractions and act as a hindrance.
+The ability to start and complete training activities with ease is the key.
 As an organization looking to create a learning and development environment, this is the last thing you want.

-This becomes twice as important from the administrator’s point of view when assigning courses and setting up training initiatives.
+This becomes twice as important from the administrator’s point of view.
+Especially when assigning courses and setting up training initiatives.

-As an organization purchasing an LMS, the time and effort that goes into implementation, integrating existing systems, uploading user data, and setting up courses, often means it is a long-term investment.
+As an organization, implementing an LMS is a long-term investment.
+The efforts to integrate existing systems, upload user data, and set up courses should be taken into consideration.
 Thus, ensuring your UI & UX design is future-proofed and the LMS possesses the ability to integrate with the latest technology is important.